janprzy/podarchive/README.md

 Operating Systems
 -----------------
-`podarchive` has been extensively tested on both macOS and FreeBSD, it also works on Linux
+`podarchive` has been extensively tested on both macOS and FreeBSD, but it also works on Linux.

 It seemed to work during my short tests in Windows 7 and 10 VMs.